eddiepullen/devops_challenge/README.md

 ## How the variables are defined

 - The approach taken here is to store the variables for each module or resource in the form of an object instead \
-  of having each variable seperate which allows you to understan easily which variable is used for which module \
+  of having each variable separate which allows you to determine easily which variable is used for which module \
-  or resource and is more human readable.
+  or resource and is more human readable that having each variable separately defined.
 An example can be seen below

 ```terraform